koii-network/docs/quickstart/command-line-tool/koii-cli/connect-cluster.md

 The `koii config` command is used to update the Koii CLI configuration settings.

-To print the file location of config, run:
+To print the file location of the config, run:

 ```
 koii config get